Rangers score 2 runs in 10th, rally past Cardinals 5-4

 Both teams blew leads in the late innings.

 Dexter Fowler’s solo homer in the ninth off Texas reliever Chris Martin made it 3-all.

-The Cardinals then went ahead in the 10th when Harrison Bader doubled off Jeanmar Gomez (1-0) and scored on a sacrifice fly by Paul DeJong.
+The Cardinals went ahead in the 10th when Harrison Bader doubled off Jeanmar Gómez (1-0) and scored on a sacrifice fly by Paul DeJong.

-Rougned Odor opened the Texas 10th with a single off Jordan Hicks (1-2), Danny Santana walked and pinch-hitter Willie Calhoun had a tying single.
+Rougned Odor opened the Texas 10th with a single off Jordan Hicks (1-2), Santana walked and Calhoun had a tying single.

+Hicks threw 39 pitches, the most of his two-year major league career.

+Cardinals manager Mike Shildt, who was ejected in the fourth by plate umpire Jeremie Rehak after Fowler was called out on a 3-2 pitch, said he had no issue with Hicks’ workload.

+“We knew he had a count at 40 we were going to hold pretty firm to,” Shildt said.

-Martinez entered and intentionally walked Shin-Soo Choo to load the bases with no outs.
+Martinez, the two-time All-Star who made his season debut Saturday following shoulder trouble, entered and intentionally walked Shin-Soo Choo to load the bases with no outs.
 After Logan Forsythe struck out, Mazara lofted a flyball that scored Santana.

-Santana gave Texas a 3-2 lead in the eighth with a pinch-hit, leadoff home run.
-He had been held out of the starting lineup with an ankle injury after being hit by a fastball from Martinez in the ninth inning Saturday night.
-Martinez made his season debut in that game — the two-time All-Star had been out this year with shoulder trouble.

 Paul DeJong drove in three runs for the Cardinals.